-The X-ray crystallographic structure of 1a provides with unparalleled confidence the structures of the dimers formed by macrocyclic $\beta$ -sheets 1.
-The structure reveals in detail the peptidomimetic templates, the folded monomers, and the $\beta$ -sheet dimers and corroborates the understanding of these units that had been developed through extensive solution-phase studies.
+The X-ray crystallographic structure of 1a provides with unparalleled confidence the structures of the dimers formed by macrocyclic β-sheets 1.
+The structure reveals in detail the peptidomimetic templates, the folded monomers, and the β-sheet dimers and corroborates the understanding of these units that had been developed through extensive solution-phase studies.
 This cross-validation goes both ways, validating solution-phase structures that had previously only been inferred while establishing that the crystalline state does not appreciably distort the structure of the macrocycle.
 X-ray crystallography also reveals a mode of higher-order self-assembly of the dimers that had not been anticipated from solution-phase studies of the closely related homologues.
-Both the anticipated dimers of dimers and the crystallographically observed trimer of dimers through additional hydrophobic interactions.
+Both the anticipated dimers of dimers and the crystallographically observed trimer of dimers share in common the buttressing of the hydrogen-bonded dimers through additional hydrophobic interactions.

-The artificial $\beta$ -sheet dimers elucidated by this study are similar in structure to those formed by naturally occurring $\beta$ -sheet proteins.
-We anticipate using insights provided from this study to better design molecules that interact through $\beta$ -sheet formation to control $\beta$ -sheet interactions between proteins and to inhibit the $\beta$ -sheet interactions associated with peptide and protein aggregation.
+The artificial β -sheet dimers elucidated by this study are similar in structure to those formed by naturally occurring β -sheet proteins.
+We anticipate using insights provided from this study to better design molecules that interact through β -sheet formation to control β -sheet interactions between proteins and to inhibit the β -sheet interactions associated with peptide and protein aggregation.